swiftlang/swift/docs/ABI.rst

 ::

-  specialization ::= type '_' type* 'TSg' PASSID      // Generic specialization
+  specialization ::= type '_' type* 'Tg' SPEC-INFO     // Generic re-abstracted specialization specialization ::= type '_' type* 'TG' SPEC-INFO     // Generic not re-abstracted specialization

 The types are the replacement types of the substitution list.

 ::

-  specialization ::= function-signature generic-signature 'TSp' PASSID      // Partial generic specialization
+  specialization ::= function-signature generic-signature 'TG' SPEC-INFO // Partial generic specialization

 A type in the ``<function-signature>`` of a partial generic specialization can be ``Sn`` which means that the parameter type is the same as in the